JointlyTech/cache-candidate-plugin-base/README.md

 All hooks are called only when the cache-candidate is executed in runtime.
 The following hooks are available:
+- `SETUP`: Triggered when the cache-candidate firstly wraps the function/method.
+  This gets called before any other operation is done.
 - `INIT`: Triggered when the candidate process is initialized.
-  This gets called before any other operation is done.
+  This gets called before any other operation is done, but only when the function is called.
 - `EXECUTION_PRE`: Triggered before the execution of the function/method wrapped in the cache-candidate.
 - `EXECUTION_POST`: Triggered after the execution of the function/method wrapped in the cache-candidate.
 - `DATACACHE_RECORD_ADD_PRE`: Triggered before the addition of a record in the cache.